Chairman For Refugees

 Chairman of Chapel St Community Fund

-Russell is the founder and current chairman of Chapel St Community Fund, which administers Church Response For Refugees.
+Russell is the founder and current chairman of Chapel St Community Fund.

 Russ is passionate about the power of relationships to transform lives and communities.
 This vision and belief is at the heart Chapel St’s mission and ethos, informing our work in education and wellbeing and fuelling our partnerships with churches, faith groups and community organisations.